 A knowledge qualifier limits the reach of a contractual provision so that the provision only applies to what the relevant party "knows."
 A buyer, as noted above, prefers that the seller's representations and warranties are effective regardless of whether the seller had knowledge of a covered matter.
-An example of a knowledge qualified representation is: The Seller has no knowledge of any breach or anticipated breach by the other parties to any Contract to which the Company is party.
+An example of a knowledge-qualified representation is: "To the knowledge of the Seller, there is no breach or anticipated breach by any party to any Contract to which the Company is also party."